vtex/instore-applinking-payment-test/README.md

 ## Linking to your app

-This app represents inStore role (the POS app that calls a payment app), so it links to an app that accepts the uri `stone://payment?params` (see the [docs](http://instore.vtex.com/applinking) to know how it works).
+This app represents inStore (the one who calls a payment app), so it links to an app that accepts the uri `stone://payment?params` (see the [docs](http://instore.vtex.com/applinking) to know how it works).

-You can easily change the scheme from "stone" to your app's scheme by editing the render method of https://github.com/vtex/vtex-payment-test/blob/master/App.js
+You can easily change the scheme from "stone" to your app scheme by editing the render method of https://github.com/vtex/vtex-payment-test/blob/master/App.js

 ## Linking back to this app